Skip to Content

 Bull shark sightings are infrequent in Virginia since they prefer the vast oceans.
 Their inclination is primarily because the deep waters there allow them to grow.
 They still stop by the coastline on occasion, though.

-Moreover, they rank high among the largest sharks that frequent Virginia beaches.
+Moreover, they rank high among the largest sharks around Virginia beaches.

 Bull sharks may not be a frequent sight at most Virginia beaches.
 However, it might be for the best as they are notorious for their aggressive habits.

-Furthermore, the bulk of bites in coastal locations occur due to them.
+Furthermore, the bulk of bites occurring in coastal locations are due to them.
 They only grow to a maximum length of about 11 feet.
 One female, though, was measured at precisely 13 feet long.

 YouTube video